scalalandio/chimney/docs/docs/supported-transformations.md

       // val source = new Source("value", 512)
       // partial.Result.fromValue(new Target(source.a, source.b()))
     }

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Source, Target] = Transformer.define[Source, Target] .enableMethodAccessors
+      .buildTransformer
     ```

 Flag `.enableMethodAccessors` will allow macros to consider methods that are: